spotify/lemur/README.md

 `Requirements: Docker and docker-compose`

-Everything below uses Docker to setup the environment so Python and the required dependencies for Lemur are not needed to setup the development environment.
+Everything below uses Docker to setup the environment so Python and the required dependencies for Lemur shouldn't be needed.

 ### Start and setup PostgreSQL:
 ```bash